 In Business Class you do get good food, a comfy seat which goes lie flat and the experience is undoubtedly excellent.
 It won’t fail you, but she won’t excite you either.
 Business on Cathay is very good, but it’s not as good as the experience in First.

 And how about Business Class?
-Check out my Business Class reviews here:
+Check out our Business Class reviews here:

 Business Class Reviews